jimmyangel/hildemorin/content/blog/2018-05-30-wrapping-up-spring-2018-workshops-in-and-around-town.md

 <img class="img-responsive" src="/images/uploads/blog-2018-spring-classes-asilomar-2.jpg">

-Here is a peek at Allison’s Portugal scene, Nikki’s Italy in San Francisco and Susan’s Fairy Tale.
+Above is a peek at Allison’s Portugal scene, Nikki’s Italy in San Francisco and Susan’s Fairy Tale.
 These are sections of their work…

 <img class="img-responsive" src="/images/uploads/blog-2018-spring-classes-asilomar-3.jpg">